Different Characteristics of Sound: An In-Depth Look at Its Core Properties

 Q1.
 What are the characteristics of sound?

-Answer: The 3 main characteristics of sound are Pitch.
-Height and quality.
+The three main characteristics of sound are Pitch, Loudness, and Quality (Timbre).

 Q3.
 Quality is the characteristics of sound that distinguishes between?